Nathan Seiberg: Honors and awards

 He was recipient of a 1996 MacArthur Fellowship and the Dannie Heineman Prize for Mathematical Physics in 1998.
-In July 2012, he was an inaugural awardee of the Fundamental Physics Prize, the creation of physicist and internet entrepreneur, Yuri Milner.
+In July 2012, he was an inaugural awardee of the Breakthrough Prize in Fundamental Physics, the creation of physicist and internet entrepreneur, Yuri Milner.
 In 2016, he was awarded the Dirac Medal of the ICTP.
 He is a Fellow of the American Academy of Arts and Sciences and a Member of the US National Academy of Sciences.